 The Trust's existing estates continue to be let to tenants and managed by Maillards.
 There are no significant problems to report.
-The Trust is completing the refurbishment of a former hotel in St Helier which is a joint venture with Shelter Trust.
+The Trust has completed the refurbishment of a former hotel in St. Helier, which is now a hostel leased to Shelter Trust.